nodegoat/documentation/configuration/data_design/type.md

 ###### Object name

-Check the checkbox to enable a static name field for each Object in this Type.
+Check the 'Fixed Field' checkbox to enable a static name field for each Object in this Type.
 If the static name field is disabled, at least one Object Description has to be used for the name of the Object.

-Check the checkbox to show this name in the overviews.
+Check the 'In Overviews' checkbox to show this name in the overviews.

 ###### Object descriptions

-Intrinsic/static attributes of an Object are described by Object Descriptions.
+*Intrinsic/static attributes of an Object are described by Object Descriptions.*

 Click 'add' to create new Object Descriptions.